ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/week-zero-tasks/slack channels.md

 These are the channels we create on our slack workspace.

+- 1--general
+  - Topic: This is the main channel for announcements and general topics Check what’s pinned at the top!

+- 2--class-activities
+  - Topic: Class activities and exercises will be added here.

+- 3--resources
+  - Topic: Additional resources, helpful links, etc. will be shared here.

+- 4--ask-for-support
+  - Topic: Need help from the Instruction Team?
+Use this channel to send us a request.

-- help
+- 5--ask-the-class
-  - description: use this channel if you need support OUTSIDE class hours (make it easy for others to help --> see pinned message).
+  - Topic: Use this channel to ask questions to your classmates and/or outside support hours.
   - pinned message: (see below)

-- help-during-class
-  - description: use this channel if you need support during class time.

-- class-activities
-  - description: Class activities and exercises will be added here

-- general
-  - description: General channel.
-It’s a great spot for announcements and team-wide conversations.

-- random
+- 6--random-and-memes
-  - description: Random stuff and memes ;)
+  - Topic: Random stuff and memes ;)

-- resources
-  - description: Additional resources, helpful links etc